theNewDynamic/oregonsadventurecoast.com/content/tourandequipment/sun-buggy-atv-rental.md

 ---
 title: 'SunBuggy & ATV Rental '
-property_description: The people at SunBuggy are here because they LOVE THE DUNES and it gives us all great pleasure to share the wealth of off road driving experience with visitors to the Oregon Dunes.
-Rent ATVs and more on your next trip to the dunes.
+property_description: 'The people at SunBuggy are here because they LOVE THE DUNES and it gives us all great pleasure to share the wealth of off road driving experience with visitors to the Oregon Dunes.
+Rent ATVs and more on your next trip to the dunes. '
-  Offering tours for groups in 12 seater tram!
 property_name: 'SunBuggy & ATV Rental '
 equip_type:
-- 1 - Tour
 - 2 - Equipement
 photo_name: "/img/kids-dunes.jpg"
 photo_alt: Riding Dune Buggies on Oregon's Dunes